-In this article, we will read about especially the Bhangar Plains which are part of the Indian Plains.
+We will read about the Bhangar Plains which are part of the Indian Plains.
 We will also learn about the various classification of the Northern plains through a map & diagram and the various classifications of the Bhangar plains and their characteristics.
 These notes will help the students of Class 9 in understanding the plains of India.

 Map of Bhangar